jib1337/casiohax/README.md

 MOD - Find the least residule of a number given it's MOD value.

-REMAIN - Divide a number by another, and recieve it's total disvisible amount
+REMAIN - Divide a number by another, and recieve it's total divisible amount
 		 and remainder left over.

 VENN - Aids in the solution of 3-circle venn diagram problems.